 |Day Use:||Year Round|

-OPRD purchased the property for $856,547 and paid an additional $15,000 for artifacts and historic equipment associated with the mill in May 2004.
+In May 2004, OPRD purchased the property from the last private owner for $856,547 and paid an additional $15,000 for artifacts and historic equipment associated with the mill.
 After 3 years of safety and structural upgrades Thompson's Mills State Heritage Site opened to the public.